YeonwooSung/DevOpsMisc/aws/lambda/python/video-processing-pipeline/README.md

 ## 3. Extract information from selected frames by using Rekognition API

+After filtering images we are now ready to extract information from the images.
+The filtered images are stored in a bucket and ready for processing by rekognition.

+Create a lambda function and set trigger to the bucket where you have uploaded your filtered image.
+The moment we upload the filtered images to this bucket our third lambda function will be initiated.

+Now to upload our results from rekognition we will create a firehose stream using kinesis.
+We are creating a delivery stream because we want to deliver our results to a s3 bucket for further analysis.
+The only thing important here is setting the stream name as you wish and choosing the destination bucket of your choice for storing the results.
+After this we are now ready to edit our lambda function.

+The code for the lambda function could be found [here](./call_rekognition_for_further_analysis.py).
+As you could see in the code, we are calling the `detect_faces` function from rekognition API.
+It will return all faces and along with them attributes identified such as age, gender, emotions, whether wearing a sunglass or not etc.
+To learn more about the `detect_faces` function of the rekognition API, refer to [this link](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rekognition.html#Rekognition.Client.detect_faces).

+In the lambda function, we loop over all faces returned by detect_face and gather information required in a variable called payload and use firehose stream client to put the records in our target s3 bucket.
+Remember the target is what you set while creating kinesis delivery stream.

+Once you put filtered image in your source bucket this function should execute and you should see the results in your target bucket.

+You can have a look at your results in the target s3 bucket.

+As an extension, we could add more lambda functions with other features of rekognition API, such as `search_faces_by_image` and `compare_faces` to identify the person in the image.
+By orchestrating these functions we can create an AI-powered SaaS pipeline for video processing.

 ## References

 [1] [Creating a Video Processing Pipeline in AWS](https://medium.com/@khitish19/creating-a-video-processing-pipeline-in-aws-a224b4a431de)